 Breast cancer tumors are usually hard, irregular in shape, and painless.

 Early diagnosis of breast cancer is vitally important.
-Some people can develop breast cancer symptoms before they notice a lump in the breast.

 - swelling or pain in the breast